 Consumer services company

-NRF defines a consumer services company as one whose core business is providing services to the end consumer.
+A company whose core business is providing services to the end consumer.
 Examples include rental services, ride sharing services, subscription services, streaming services, etc.

-NRF defines a manufacturer as a company with a core business of selling products it manufacturers to retailers for resale to consumers.
+NRF defines a manufacturer as a company whose core business is selling products it manufacturers to retailers for resale to consumers.

 Private/investment holding company/venture capital

 A private equity investment, financial holding, or venture capital company is one that is the ultimate parent company and has full ownership of the retail brand(s).

 NRF defines this category as a company whose core business is non-residential property for commercial profit-making purposes.
 Such companies may own or manage malls, shopping centers, and other commercial real estate properties.